Stephen-Gates/service-locations/point-data-user-stories.md

 So that I can quickly find the data I'm looking for
 ```

-Supported by using software to searching for data packages that include the `"spatial-profile": "tabular-points"` property.
+Supported by using software to search for data packages that include the `"spatial-profile": "tabular-points"` property.

 ## Discover point data within a geographic area

 ```
 As a Data Consumer
-I want to search for point data within a geographic area selected from a map So that I can quickly find the data I'm looking for
+I want to search for point data within a geographic area selected using a map So that I can quickly find the data I'm looking for
 ```

-Supported by using software to searching for data packages that:
+Supported by using software to search for data packages that:
 - include the `"spatial-profile": "tabular-points"` property
 - have a `spatialExtent` that intersects with the searched geographic area